JosephEoff/josepheoff.github.io/_posts/2020-04-26-saltlamp_base.md

 <sub>[The salt block lamp - Table of Contents](1-saltlamp-toc)</sub>

 I've been working on the lamp again.
-In truth, I've been working on it on and off ever since the [last post.](saltlampcutting)  I just haven't taken the time to write about it - the intermdiate steps aren't interesting by themselves.
+In truth, I've been working on it on and off ever since the [last post.](saltlampcutting)  I just haven't taken the time to write about it - the intermediate steps aren't interesting by themselves.

 I finished the base this afternoon, so I figured it was time to post an update.
 The lamp itself is finished - the salt block mounted in its base, and the light installed and wired.